hariaditya97/2DPlayerController/README.md

 And then there is a function which checks health to see if the player has died and GameOver() is called.

-ERROR

-The code applied directly to your character will spring error messages.
 The purpose of uploading this file with explanation is to help you understand how to design a basic controller script for a 2d character in Unity.
+The code acts a skeleton for you to improve upon and impart your own character "feel".